Review: Skoda Kamiq (2019)

 Skoda Kamiq (2019): At A Glance

-Despite sharing a platform with the SEAT Arona and Volkswagen T-Cross, the Kamiq has a slightly longer wheelbase which results in more room for passengers in the rear.
-Boot space is a useful 400 litres - the same as the Arona - increasing to 1,395 litres once you fold the rear seats.
+The Skoda Kamiq shares its engines, tech and mechanical platform with the Volkswagen T-Cross and SEAT Arona, but has a slightly longer wheelbase that provides more space for passengers in the rear and a 400-litre boot - the same as the Arona - increasing to 1395 litres once you fold the rear seats.

 What does a Skoda Kamiq (2019) cost?Get a finance quote with CarMoney